Albania: Enso Albania-01/Lengarica

 IFC’s official response to the investigation contains an action plan with project-level responses, including aligning the IFC client’s actions with the objectives of the National Park’s management plan, engaging with the tourism community to enable the use of the canyon for recreational activities, and disclosing the project’s environmental and social impact assessment.

-In December 2019, CAO released its first monitoring report of IFC’s actions in response to the investigation.
-The monitoring report acknowledged disclosure by IFC of relevant information, including the 2011 ESIA for the project and regular updates on river flow monitoring, and the monitoring of these issues was thus closed.
-In relation to the project’s alignment with the National Park’s management plan, potential impacts on tourism, and related stakeholder engagement, IFC reported a number of actions initiated with the client, in particular initial steps in engaging with national and local authorities around these issues.
+In December 2019, CAO released a first monitoring report on IFC’s actions in response to the investigation.
+The monitoring report acknowledged that IFC disclosed relevant information, including the 2011 ESIA for the project and regular updates on river flow monitoring, and the monitoring of these issues was thus closed.
+Regarding the project’s alignment with the National Park’s management plan, potential impacts on tourism, and related stakeholder engagement, IFC reported a number of actions initiated with the client, in particular initial steps in engaging with national and local authorities around these issues.
 While acknowledging the progress made by the company as reported by IFC, in order to close this monitoring process with a satisfactory result, the monitoring report noted that IFC would be expected to provide the company with appropriate advice and assistance in relation to:

-CAO will keep this case open for monitoring and issue a monitoring report no later than November 2020.
-All documents pertaining to this case, including CAO's compliance appraisal, investigation, and monitoring reports, and IFC’s response, can be found via the "View Documents" link below.
+All documents pertaining to this case, including CAO's compliance appraisal, investigation, and monitoring reports, and IFC’s response, can be found via the "Case Documents" section below this page.

 This case has been closed.
 A second compliance monitoring report was released on April 20, 2022.
 The report revealed that CAO decided to close the compliance monitoring process with a partially unsatisfactory result.